Holcomb Observatory and Planetarium

 Governor George N. Craig delivered the dedicatory address and Charles F. Kettering, vice president and director of General Motors Corporation, spoke at the dedication dinner on November 5th 1954.
 The observatory was placed on a high knoll on the north end of the Butler academic campus, adjacent to the woods of the Holcomb Gardens.
 The observatory is visible from 38th street and to motorist driving northward on Clarendon Road.
 Still riding piggyback on the 38-inch telescope was the original and refurbished Clark 6-inch telescope from the Irvington campus.
 (Photo above left: This picture shows the support structure for the telescope pier.
 Note the highlighted region where the pier will sit.
 This structure does not come in contact with the rest of the building so that vibration of the telescope is minimized.
 Photo on right: James Irving Holcomb (right) standing next to the optical tube assembly just before it was hoisted into the dome of the observatory.)

 In addition to the telescope, the observatory has a lobby, clock room, classroom, and planetarium.
 The lobby is considered by designers as the "showplace" of the building.
 This is a 14 foot replica of the zodiac dome in brilliantly colored terrazzo on the floor.
 Ceiling spotlights emphasize the design and colors.
 A cantilever stairway, also bearing zodiac and planet signs in iron, winds upward to the dome and telescope.
 Along the stairway and on the landings are 20 lighted cases containing images from telescopes and spacecraft.
 The planetarium is both a laboratory and theater, used to examine the motion of celestial objects and learn the location and motions of these objects.
 The entire celestial sphere can be projected, making it look as if you were outside far away from the light pollution of Indianapolis.
 The day or night sky can be presented, and we can accelerate time and motions of celestial objects to view the past or future.
-The planetarium equipment consists of Spitz A3P projector which was installed in 1981 and can seat 60 visitors.

-The projector is controlled by the operator at the north end of the planetarium.
-The planetarium has many special features and audiovisual equipment that make an evening at the planetarium entertaining as well as educational for people of all ages.
 (Photo on right: This picture shows the dome just before completion.
 The original dome was made of wood.
 After several decades of Indiana weather the dome was replaced with the current aluminum dome.)

 In 2008, Butler University strengthened its astronomy program by joining the SARA consortium, thanks to a donation by Dr. F. Levinson.
 This consortium of 13 universities possesses three 1-meter class telescopes located at Kitt Peak, Arizona, Cerro Tololo, Chile, and at Observatorio del Roque de los Muchachos in the Canary Islands, Spain.
 Having remote access to these telescopes has provided Butler students, at all levels and majors, with the unique experiences of being an astronomer and participating in original astronomical research.

 During the last few years the Holcomb telescope and dome of the observatory has once again been overhauled.
 This $425,000 overhaul is once again possible due to a generous donation by Dr. F. Levinson.
 Care was taken to keep the original look of the telescope.
 One of primary items that have been addressed are the optics of the telescope.
 The primary mirror has had an astigmatism removed, a new 13-inch secondary mirror was fabricated and installed, and a corrector lens/focal reducer has been installed thus reducing the telescope's focal ratio from an f/16 to an f/6.3.
 This reduction of focal ratio makes the telescope a much faster camera and increase the field of view of the telescope seven fold.
 The dome now has failsafe mechanisms allowing it and the telescope to be used remotely.
-One key goal of the proposed refurbishment was to have the Holcomb Telescope operations be identical to those of the SARA telescopes, so now our students can use the same seamless interface when observing.
-This overhaul is being completed by Astronomical Consultants & Equipment, Inc. They have upgraded over 30 telescopes including two similar Fecker telescopes, one for the University of Georgia and one for Agnes Scott College.
-Also overhauled was Butler and the state of Indiana's first telescope, the Clark 6-inch refractor from the Irvington campus.
+One key goal of the refurbishment was to have the Holcomb Telescope operations be identical to those of the SARA telescopes, so now our students can use the same seamless interface when observing.
+This overhaul was completed by Astronomical Consultants & Equipment, Inc. They have upgraded over 30 telescopes including two similar Fecker telescopes, one for the University of Georgia and one for Agnes Scott College.
+Also overhauled was Butler's first telescope, the Clark 6-inch refractor from the Irvington campus.
 Its nearly 140-year lens was refurbished and continues to ride piggyback along side the 38-inch telescope.

 In early 2018 the planetarium had its old Spitz AP3 star projector replaced with a fulldome digital projector.
 The new Digitarium Kappa projector projects more that 4 million pixels onto the dome of the planetarium which gives visitors a fully immersive 3D experience in addition to nicely rendering the night sky.
 It can show the sky as it was millions of years into the past and future.
 The new Kappa projector also allows for flight to the Moon and planets, and through and out of the Milky Way galaxy.
 The combination of these two upgrades provides students, faculty, and visitors with a unique astronomical learning experience.